 Once he tasted the wine of success, destiny had something else in store for him.
 A beloved superstar, he reached the nadir of his career, went bankrupt, fought the odds and re-emerged as one of the most successful actors.
 Yet another challenge shook him when his only son resorted to drugs to cope with the death of his mother and the pressure of standing up to the expectation of being the son of one of the most successful and disciplined men.

 The protagonist of this story not only helped him overcome this addiction but catapulted him to the silver screen again.
-While he wore patriotism on his sleeves and decided to serve his country, his fate took yet another turn, and he got labeled as a deshdrohi (traitor).
+While he wore patriotism on his sleeves and decided to serve his country, his fate took yet another turn, and he got labelled as a deshdrohi (traitor).
 The world held its breath, as he strived to prove his innocence- No, this isn’t an intricate plot for a drama film or a fictional novel full of twists and turns, this is the story of India’s beloved gem, Sunil Dutt – a man of principles, a man of excellence.

 Dutt’s entire life was no less than a roller coaster.
 Be it facing the abyss of partition, his only son being put behind the bars for heinous charges, bankruptcy after a period of immense stardom or losing his beloved wife to cancer, Dutt always knew how to fight the odds, compose himself and stand on his feet again.